Keeping friendships thriving takes work, and some people just aren’t up to the task.

 5. They’re takers, not givers.

-7. They lack empathy and emotional support.
+7. They lack empathy when things get real.

 8. They gossip and spread rumours.